menu

 Demographics

-El Portal - Fish Camp is one of the most well-educated cities in the nation.
-41.09% of adults in El Portal - Fish Camp have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The citizens of El Portal - Fish Camp are among the most well-educated in the nation: 41.09% of adults in El Portal - Fish Camp have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in El Portal - Fish Camp in 2022 was $38,434, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,736 for a family of four.
 However, El Portal - Fish Camp contains both very wealthy and poor people as well.